AASanusi/jet-resto-data/README.md

 ## How to build, compile and run solution
 ### Clone my Repo from Github
-- To clone a repository from GitHub to your local machine, carry out the following command in your Terminal:
+- To clone my repository from GitHub to your local machine, carry out the following command in your Terminal:
 `git clone https://github.com/AASanusi/jet-resto-data.git`

 - Press Enter to execute the git clone command.